-Our full-time JOLT students are those who take all of their courses through the JOLT program.
-Typically these students do this at home while still being able to join sports teams and other extracurriculars as well as attend school functions.
+Our full-time online students are those who take all of their courses from home during their time at Johnstown.
+These students are still able to join sports teams and other extracurriculars as well as attend school functions.

 Are you right for virtual learning?

-Not every student succeeds with this type of learning.
+Not every student succeeds in this type of learning.
 Take a look at some of the requirements of a virtual learner:

 ⊷Persistence is perhaps the biggest key to success in online learning.
 Students who succeed are those who are willing to tolerate technical problems, seek help when needed, work daily on every class, and persist through challenges.